telerik/xamarin-forms-docs/controls/combobox/combobox-header-footer.md

 * **HeaderTemplate**(*DataTemplate*): Defines the template of the header that will be visualized in the drop down list.
 * **FooterTemplate**(*DataTemplate*): Defines the template of the footer that will be visualized in the drop down list.

+> It is not recommended to add controls in the Header and Footer which steal the focus (like Entry, editor, etc.) from the ComboBox control, as unexpected behavior may occur.

 ## Example

 Here is the ComboBox definition in XAML: